 - collaboration and team work

-- new students in engineering and science
+- bring new students to engineering and science

-- art education in schools
+- keep art education in schools

-- multiple learning styles
+- serve multiple learning styles

 - exploration of renewable technology